-Quick Facts about Virginia creeper:
+Quick Facts About Virginia Creeper:

 Callers to the poison center ask, “Is Virginia Creeper poisonous?” or “What happens if someone eats Virginia Creeper vine berries?”

-Virginia Creeper (Parthenocissus quinquefolia) is a vine that has five-leaf clusters joined by stems with small, greenish flowers that mature into purple/black-colored berries in the late summer or early fall.
+Virginia Creeper (Parthenocissus quinquefolia) is a vine with five-leaf clusters joined by stems with small, greenish flowers that mature into purple/black-colored berries in the late summer or early fall.
 Some confuse this vine with poison ivy.
 However, Virginia Creeper grows in clusters of five leaves, whereas poison ivy has clusters of three leaves (leaves of three, let it be!).
 Virginia Creeper’s sap lacks the oil responsible for the dreaded itchy poison ivy rash.

 What happens if someone eats a berry or leaf?

 The most common call to the poison center involves children tasting a berry or leaf from the plant thinking the berry will be sweet.
 Yet, one taste is enough to let them know this is not the case.
-If someone ingests only a small amount of berries or plant material, they can be watched at home with the guidance of the Missouri Poison Center.
+If someone ingests only a small amount of berries or plant material, they can be monitored at home with the guidance of the Missouri Poison Center.